-A telecoil is a small copper coil of wire that can be found in over 70% of all hearing aids currently available and in all cochlear implants.
-When turned on it receives electromagnetic signal from a hearing loop and sends it
+A telecoil is a small copper coil of wire that can be found in over 70% of all hearing aids currently available and in all new cochlear implants.
+When turned on it receives an electromagnetic signal from a hearing loop and sends it

 through the digital circuitry of the hearing device where it becomes

 BENEFITS OF HEARING LOOPS OVER OTHER SYSTEMS

 If they use the combination Mic/Telecoil setting on their hearing aids they can still hear and talk with others while connected to the loop - something that's difficult to